DinoDevs/GladiatusCrazyAddon/Progress.md

 		- [x] Fix header link click bug
 	- [ ] Auto-remove last lines of each message, if they are empty (trim messages)
 	- [ ] Warning icon and item links on auction bid messages
-	- [ ] Tab link on incomming folder (Tab to go to the incomming folder)

 - **New Message**